Inside Creature Lab: Living the Mad Scientist Dream in Gaming

 3. Strategy and Simulation

 Creature Lab is backed by more than its simulation bragging rights.
-It has strategic elements that force you to plan ahead a few steps.
+It has strategic elements that force you to plan a few steps.
 Your city map is your operational theater of chaos where you can accept missions, plunder resources, and terrorize the populace so as to drive the investigators away from knocking at your door.
 At higher levels, the strategic aspect requires extra attention, with close planning needed to beat the military and optimize your monster creations.

 Each mutant can be made to be unique for unique missions, and you can give them temporary special powers or assist them with new upgrades.
 Resource usage management, creature modification, and strategy deployment balance are the formulas behind Creature Lab’s success.